 Born in Dartford.
 Kent, making art has been an ongoing and consistent interest and passion from childhood to the present day.
 Nicole completed a BA and MA in Fine Art in 1987 and 2020.
 Nicole's mainly drawing based practice is currently situated in Faversham, Kent, UK.
 "Self Scrutiny" Mixed media on paper.
 33cm x 48cm (frame size: 51cm x 66 cm) Click on image to zoom.

 Claire Barnes has an interest in representations of states of human emotion, relationships, and internal worlds through portraiture.
 This is a preoccupation in her art work and links with her other identity and focus as a psychotherapist and group analyst.
-She lives and works in Brighton and Hove. "fragmented - a self portrait" 14cm x 12cm Oil on paper. £395 (unframed - frame negotiable) Click on image to zoom.
+She lives and works in Brighton and Hove. "fragmented - a self portrait" 14cm x 12cm Oil on paper.
+Click on image to zoom.

 Figurative artist.
 President, Royal Institute of Oil Painters.
 Member, Royal Society of Portrait Painters.
 Member, New English Art Club.
-"Lockdown selfie" 41cm x 31cm Oil on board Not for sale Click on image to zoom.
+"Lockdown selfie" 41cm x 31cm Oil on board Click on image to zoom.

 James E Crowther

 James E Crowther has made a good reputation for portraits, he was well represented at the National Portrait Gallery BP Portrait Prize (catalogue cover) in 2004 and again in National Portrait Gallery 150th anniversary in 2006.
 His work was also included in “500 Portraits” – published NPG author Sandy Nairne 2011.
 "COVID EYE", 2020 Oil on pane.
 30cm x 25.5cm Click on image to zoom.